JeroenSfdc/sfdx-csg-trigger-framework/README.md

 # sfdx-csg-trigger-framework
-Trigger Framework inspired by Kevin the Lightweight Trigger Framework originally created by Kevin o'Hara.
+Trigger Framework inspired by the Lightweight Trigger Framework originally created by Kevin o'Hara.

 This fork adds:
 - Custom setting-based bypass dashboard (also for Process Builders, Flows, ...)
 - Dummy apex class for branching-out of a Process Builder or Flow (invocable class/method)